cjerzak/DescriptiveRepresentationCalculator-software/README.md

 # Conclusion:
 # Observed representation is well-within
 # confidence intervals under the random sampling model
-# (i.e., the representation index so observed could have # plausibly been generated under random)
+# (i.e., the representation index so observed could have
+# plausibly been generated under random sampling)

 ```